gammasim/workflows/README.md

 - metadata files describing each workflow step (yml format)
 - log files (stdout and stderr; ascii format)

+## Writing and testing workflows

 ### CWL validation

-Use `cwltool --validate file_name.cwl` to check a workflow file or command line tool to valid CWL code (this is also done by the CI).
+Use `cwltool --validate file_name.cwl` to check a workflow file or command line tool for valid CWL code (this is also done by the CI).

 ### Workflow Graphs